dosco/graphjin/docs/website/docs/advanced.md

 ## Remote Joins

 It often happens that after fetching some data from the DB we need to call another API to fetch some more data and all this combined into a single JSON response.
 For example along with a list of users you need their last 5 payments from Stripe.
 This requires you to query your DB for the users and Stripe for the payments.
-Super Graph handles all this for you also only the fields you requested from the Stripe API are returned.
+GraphJin handles all this for you also only the fields you requested from the Stripe API are returned.

 :::info Is this fast?
-Super Graph is able fetch remote data and merge it with the DB response in an efficient manner.
+GraphJin is able fetch remote data and merge it with the DB response in an efficient manner.
 Several optimizations such as parallel HTTP requests and a zero-allocation JSON merge algorithm makes this very fast.
 All of this without you having to write a line of code.
 :::

 For example you need to list the last 3 payments made by a user.
 You will first need to look up the user in the database and then call the Stripe API to fetch his last 3 payments.
 For this to work your user table in the db has a `customer_id` column that contains his Stripe customer ID.